Small Cell Lung Cancer Treatment

 Treatment for small cell lung cancer by stage

-Treatment for limited-stage SCLC may include surgery, when the tumor is small, only in one lung, and has not yet spread to lymph nodes or other areas.
-Surgery is not a good option for SCLC that has spread, and surgery is not appropriate for all patients.
-Chemotherapy may be given following surgery (if surgery is appropriate), and radiation therapy is often recommended for SCLC that has spread to the lymph nodes in patients who can tolerate radiation.
+Chemotherapy may be given following surgery, and radiation therapy is often recommended for SCLC that has spread to the lymph nodes in people who can tolerate radiation.
 These two treatments may be given at the same time, called concurrent chemoradiation.
 While this concurrent treatment increases the side effects experienced, it appears to be more effective than one treatment at a time.
 For patients who aren’t able to tolerate concurrent chemoradiation, chemotherapy is often given first and may be followed by radiation.1

 Clinical trials as a treatment option

 Clinical trials are also a treatment option for people with SCLC.
 Clinical trials are a type of research in which new treatments are tested, often in comparison to the standard treatment.
-Patients who meet certain criteria have the opportunity to enroll in clinical trials to gain access to the most current cancer treatment and participate in the research process, which may benefit other patients in the future.
+People who meet certain criteria have the opportunity to enroll in clinical trials to gain access to the most current cancer treatment and participate in the research process, which may benefit other patients in the future.
 Patients in clinical trials receive excellent management of their care and are carefully monitored throughout treatment.

 However, there are risks to clinical trials, including possible side effects, the chance that new tests or treatments won’t work, and the potential for additional paperwork and trips to the doctor or hospital.2